Crumb Top Baking

 Notes

-1. You can use traditional green jalapeños or black jalapeños (pictured in this recipe), which have a darker colour (almost black) and a milder taste.
+1. You can use traditional green jalapeños or black jalapeños (pictured in this recipe), which have a darker color (almost black) and a milder taste.

 2. A high powered blender or food processor works best to make the cashew cheese filling.